Send Amazon CloudWatch Metrics to Loggly

 – Attach policy ‘CloudWatchFullAccess‘ and save.

 Configure the Event Source to call Cloudwatch-metrics-to-loggly.
 Go to the AWS Lambda Console .
-Make sure the Cloudwatch-metrics-to-loggly lambda function is selected, then click ‘Actions->Add event source‘.
-Then fill the following details.
+Make sure the Cloudwatch-metrics-to-loggly lambda function is selected, then go to ‘Triggers‘ tab and click on “Add trigger”.
+Then fill in the following details.

 Search Loggly events with the tag CloudwatchMetrics over the past 20 minutes.
 It may take few minutes to index the events.
 If this doesn’t work, see the troubleshooting section below.